How To Settle Your Divorce Case Before It Goes To Trial

 Our firm works with clients in San Francisco and the surrounding area, and we are familiar with state and local laws impacting divorce cases.

-Judges can order mandatory settlement conferences before a divorce case heads to trial.
-Being able to resolve some or all of your issues at this conference can benefit you in the following ways:
+Judges can make rulings in a divorce case before heads to trial.
+Being able to resolve some or all of your issues at mediation can benefit you in the following ways:

 - You may save money.
 Trials can be costly, especially if your attorney needs to hire experts to make your case.